aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 * [Bare Metal preparation]({{< relref "/docs/reference/baremetal/bare-preparation.md" >}})
 * [VMware vSphere preparation]({{< relref "/docs/reference/vsphere/vsphere-preparation.md" >}})

+Also, see the [Ports and protocols]({{< relref "/docs/reference/ports.md" >}}) page for information on ports that need to be accessible from control plane, worker, and Admin machines.
 ## Steps

 The following steps are divided into two sections:

-* Create an initial cluster (used as a management or self-managed cluster)
+* Create an initial cluster
 * Create zero or more workload clusters from the management cluster (vSphere only)

 ### Create an initial cluster